12221 North Mopac Expressway (Loop 1)

-How does a labor partner help during birth?
+How can a labor partner help during birth?

-The labor partner is extremely important during birth and actively participates, giving the laboring woman comfort and support.
-By taking these classes the partner is knowledgeable, able to help in decision-making and bonds closely with the mother and baby.
+The labor partner is extremely important during birth and actively participates, giving the laboring woman emotional comfort, encouragement, and physical support.
+By preparing for birth, the partner is completely knowledgeable, able to help in decision-making, and forms exceptionally strong bonds with mother and baby.

 At what point in pregnancy should the Lamaze course/seminar be taken?

-Ideally, the course should be started late in pregnancy (about two or three months before the due date), so the information and training are still fresh in mind when the time comes.
-We recommend that you enroll early in your pregnancy since many classes fill well in advance.
+Ideally, the course or seminar should be attended late in pregnancy, finishing about one to two months before the due date—that way the information and training are still fresh in the minds of both the laboring mother and her birth partner when the time comes.
+We recommend that ladies enroll fairly early in pregnancy since some classes fill well in advance.

 How do I get more information, register, and pay?

-Registration couldn't be easier!
-Just call The Childbearing Years at 512/263-5588; you can do everything over the phone—no paperwork!
-And, you're welcome to use a Visa, MasterCard, Discover, or American Express credit or debit card—or you can pay by check/money order.
+Registration is easy: Just call The Childbearing Years at 512/263-5588 and you can do everything over the phone in less than two minutes with no paperwork!
+When you enroll, you're welcome to use a Visa, MasterCard, Discover, or American Express credit or debit card—or you can pay by check or money order by mail.

-Does insurance cover the cost of childbirth classes?
+Does insurance cover the cost of childbirth and parenting classes?